 Lifetime ECL - credit impaired

-2021 2020 \$'000
+2022 2021

-\$'000
+The Group \$'000 \$'000

-At 1 January (3) (4)
+At 1 January (4) (3)

-Impairment loss made (1) -
+Impairment loss recognised (3) (1)

-Amounts written off -

-Effect on movements in exchange rates 1

-At 31 December (4) (3)
+At 31 December (7) (4)

 Cash and cash equivalents

 Cash and bank balances are placed with banks and financial institutions which are regulated.
 Impairment on cash and cash equivalents has been measured on the 12-month expected loss basis and reflects the short maturities of the exposures.
 The Group considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties and low credit risk of the exposures.
 The amount of allowance on cash and cash equivalents was negligible.